xemantic/claudine/README.md

 Claudine is free software released under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).

 > [!NOTE]
-> If you need to obtain in individual license on other conditions, please contact us.
+> If you need to obtain an individual license on other conditions, please contact us.

 ### What this means: